spaciousejar/spaciousejar/README.md

 Hey,

-I'm Vicky, a Web Developer passionate about creating simple solutions to complex problems.
+I'm Vicky, a Developer passionate about creating simple solutions to complex problems.
 I focus on digital interfaces, interactive experiences, and design-tech convergence.

 I primarily work with Next.js, React, Tailwind CSS, Git, and GitHub.